 All discharges or procedures performed in all hospitals.

-The population includes all legal persons who have a valid activity license for the provision of health care services.
+The population of statistical surveys includes all legal entities that have a valid activity license to provide health care services.

 3.7.
 Reference area